-Today for St. My Mom’s an Asshole Day (observed every year the day after National Fibromyalgia Awareness Day), Mom and I wore purple.
+Today for St. My Mom’s an Asshole Day Mom and I wore purple.
+St. My Mom’s an Asshole Day is observed every year the day after National Fibromyalgia Awareness Day.
 St. My Mom’s an Asshole is the patron saint of fibromyalgia sufferers, missing important occasions and socks lost in the dryer.
 Mom (who is also my press secretary and executive assistant) hasn’t been on Facebook much this week, so I was mortified when I found out that she hadn’t notified me of Denise‘s efforts to raise awareness for fibromyalgia and its sufferers.

 Fibromyalgia is a big word so I asked Mom to look it up for me.
 One thing that I took away was that it means an extra sensitivity to pain.
 It made me think about how I’m so sensitive to smells, and Mom is not, and because Mom doesn’t sense what I sense she gets impatient with me.
 Sometimes I feel a smell and it is so intense and distracting that I can’t ignore it and have to stop whatever I’m doing, and she has to wait for me.
 What if I felt pain like I feel smells?
 That would be tough, and I bet I couldn’t enjoy my favorite activities like crashing through the dog door at 100 miles an hour, pulling on the leash until it chokes me, or playing Bite Each other with my friends.
 Add to that weakness and fatigue, and that pretty much makes people like my friend Denise, who overcome their condition in order to run, pretty much superheros.